EFF, DA React As Equality Court Finds Julius Malema Guilty of Hate Speech in 2022

 What did the Equality Court judge say?

 Judge Mar Sher said that Malema demonstrated an intention to incite harm and promote or propagate hatred.
 Sher said that it was unacceptable to call someone to be killed because they are racist and acted violently.
 He called such action acts of vigilantism.
-He ruled that the EFF and Malema would be offered to pay costs.
+He ruled that the EFF and Malema would be required to pay costs.

 Read also